Page (2 of 4) Quotes: 1 2 3 4

 Not truly in their hearts, but in their eyes.

-The Friar deems Romeo's love to be meaningless because it is so changeable – mere days ago, Romeo was supposedly in love with Rosaline but now he wants to marry Juliet.
+The Friar thinks Romeo's love is meaningless because it is so changeable—just days ago, Romeo was supposedly in love with Rosaline but now he wants to marry Juliet.
 But that does that automatically mean it's not real this time?

 | Quote #6